Cptmeme/ESP-Matter-Daikin-S21/README.md

 Matter is an industry-standard protocol — your AC works with the ecosystems you have today and remains compatible with new Matter ecosystems as they appear.

 ---

-## About

-This firmware exists because I have a Daikin AC and refused to install yet another vendor app on my phone.
-RevK's Faikin/Faikout project had already done the hard part — reverse-engineering S21 and shipping working hardware — but only spoke MQTT and HTTP.
-With ESP-IDF and esp-matter, it wasn't a huge leap to put a native Matter front-end on the same hardware so the unit shows up directly in Apple Home alongside everything else.

-Along the way I learned more than I wanted to about: how Apple Home's Room AC tile silently omits the fan slider even when FanControl is correctly advertised, what `data_model: Cannot set bounds because of val type mismatch: expected: 7, min: 9, max: 9` means deep inside esp-matter, and why two fabrics get created during a single Apple Home pairing (spoiler: vendor `0x1384` is "Apple Keychain", not Samsung).

-If this firmware saved you the same headaches — or at least a €100 BRP module — consider leaving a ⭐ on the repo.
-It helps other Daikin owners find this project and signals there's a working alternative to the official ecosystem.